-As the leaves start turning and temperatures cool down, it's time to think about what autumn promises for our tables—and our apples.
-Apple pies, apple cobblers, apple crunches, apple butters, apple preserves, and apple chutneys will all be great choices for seasonal fare.
+As the leaves start turning and temperatures cool down, we often think about what cooler months promise for our tables—and our apples.
+Apple pies, apple cobblers, apple crunches, apple butters, apple preserves, and apple chutneys are all great choices for seasonal fare.
+Truthfully, though, apples need to be peeled year-round whether you simply prefer to eat them unpeeled or need them for a recipe.
 But what about all the work involved?
-Peeling, coring, and slicing apples can be either a chore or a pleasure, depending on the day and your mood.
-But like anything in the kitchen, there’s usually a way to make it easier, and this selection of the best apple peelers, corers, and slicers will help you find ways to do just that.
-Here’s to fall, to time well spent in the kitchen, and always to more apples.
+Peeling, coring, and slicing apples can be a chore, but like with anything in the kitchen, there’s usually a way to make it easier, and that comes down to the right tools.

 Best for Small Spaces: PL8 Apple Peeler & Corer Machine

-Best Traditional Table Clamp: Amco Apple Peeler Table Clamp
+Best Traditional Table Clamp: Johnny Apple Peeler Cast Iron with Clamp Base

 Best Electric: TOPCHANCES Electric Automatic Rotating Apple Peeler